 Code & Safety

-Businesses resuming operations under the Yellow phase should reference the Commercial Occupancy Safeway Calculation to determine maximum occupancy in compliance with Governor Wolf's Reopening Pennsylvania Plan.
+Businesses resuming operations under the Green phase should reference the Commercial Occupancy Safeway Calculation to determine maximum occupancy in compliance with Governor Wolf's Reopening Pennsylvania Plan.
 Read on...

 The Code & Safety Department is intended to provide standards to safeguard life, limb, health, property, and public welfare by regulating and controlling the use, occupancy, location and maintenance of buildings and properties in accordance with Township approved Code provisions.
 In addition, this department is responsible for the enforcement of local ordinances with regard to any other public violations or issues.